romainlorrilliere/KiviKuaka/documentations/importing_dataGPS.md

-In the events database, there are 5533 data, but some do not have a valid location.
+In the events database, there are 5867 data, but some do not have a valid location.
-There are __3312__ data with location, that corresponds to 60\%.
+There are __3550__ data with location, that corresponds to 61\%.

-There is __0__ new data since the last update 2021-05-03 14:36:49 (0 day(s)).
+There are __238__ new data since the last update 2021-05-04 12:17:27 (6 day(s)).